Anon11110/Mobile-3D-Gaussian-Splatting/rhi/docs/RHI_DESIGN.md

 - `AcquireNextImage`: Get next available backbuffer
 - `Present`: Queue presentation
 - `Resize`: Handle window size changes

+### 8. Resource Management and Lifetime

+The RHI employs a custom, intrusive reference-counting system for all resource management, completely eliminating STL smart pointer dependencies from its public API.
+This design is inspired by industry-standard APIs like DirectX (COM) and follows the proven patterns of NVRHI.

+#### Core Concepts

+- **`IRefCounted`**: A base interface with `AddRef()` and `Release()` methods that all RHI resource interfaces (like `IRHIBuffer`, `IRHITexture`) inherit from.
+- **`RefCntPtr<T>`**: A custom smart pointer that automatically manages the reference count of RHI objects.
+It is the primary way clients interact with RHI resources.
+- **Handles**: For API clarity, `RefCntPtr` is exposed through clean typedefs, such as `BufferHandle`, `TextureHandle`, and `PipelineHandle`.
+All resource creation methods on `IRHIDevice` return these handle types.

+#### GPU-Safe Lifetime Management

+A key feature of this architecture is ensuring that resources are not destroyed while the GPU is still using them.
+This is achieved through a deferred destruction mechanism.

+- **Internal References**: When a resource is used in a command list (e.g., binding a vertex buffer), the command list creates an internal `RefCntPtr` reference to that resource.
+This keeps the resource alive at least until the GPU has finished executing that command list.
+- **Frame Retirement**: The `IRHIDevice` interface provides a `RetireCompletedFrame()` method.
+This method should be called once per frame (typically after `Present()`).
+Its job is to identify command lists that the GPU has finished executing and release the internal references they hold.
+Once all references to a resource are released, it is safely destroyed.

+This system enables a powerful "fire-and-forget" pattern, where resources can be created in a local scope, used for rendering, and allowed to go out of scope without causing GPU crashes.
+The RHI guarantees they will be kept alive until execution is complete.

 ## Vulkan Backend Implementation